discordjs/guide/guide/oauth2/README.md

 });
 ```

 Now you have to exchange this code with Discord for an access token.
 To do this, you need your `client_id` and `client_secret`.
 If you've forgotten these, head over to [your applications](https://discord.com/developers/applications) and get them.
-You can use [`node-fetch`](https://www.npmjs.com/package/node-fetch) to make requests to Discord; you can install it with `npm i node-fetch`.
+You can use [`node-fetch`](https://www.npmjs.com/package/node-fetch) to make requests to Discord; you can install it with `npm i node-fetch@2`.

 Require `node-fetch` and make your request.